bustle/ember-restless/README.md

 ```

 ### Custom transforms
-You can use a custom adapter to add custom transforms:
+You can use a custom rest adapter to add custom transforms:
 ``` javascript
 App.RESTAdapter.registerTransform('timeAgo', {
   deserialize: function(serialized) {